pluralsight/guides/draft/html-css/semantic-html/article.md

 # Semantic HTML

 There are many websites on the Internet.
-Many of them are made a long time ago and they are not updated with the latest HTML features.
+Most of them are made a long time ago and they are not updated with the latest HTML features.
 For that reason, they are not search engine friendly and they are not acessible for blind and visually impaired persons.

 One of the most important features of the [HTML5](https://en.wikipedia.org/wiki/HTML5) is its **semantics**.
 It adds aditional information to basic html elements and makes a web page more informative and adaptable to search engines and [screen readers](https://en.wikipedia.org/wiki/Screen_reader).